kinnekopensource/yanatra/README.md

 Yanatra-Chrome records your browser actions as yanatra actions.

-This will likely be placed into its own repository since there is no shared code between it and yanatra Node.
+This will likely be placed into its own repository since there is no shared code between it and yanatra, the nodejs test runner.

 ## Project